jamesaje/Top_UK_Youtubers_2024/README.md

 This project identifies the top US YouTubers in 2024, focusing on potential candidates for marketing campaigns.
 The study uses metrics such as subscriber count, engagement rate, and total views.

 ## Methodology
-- Data was sourced from [kaggle](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download) and YouTube.
+- Data was sourced from [kaggle](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
 - Explore the data in Excel
-- Use youtube API to get additional info
+- Use Youtube API to fetch additional info
-- Load into SQL Server
+- Load data into SQL Server
-- Clean the data using SQL
+- Clean the data using SQL and do furthe exploration
 - Visualize data in Power BI
 - Generate findings and recommendations based on insights